CameronJBradley2004/CS330-FinalProject/README.md

 ## Types of Matrix Multiplication
   ### Naive
-  This is the most self explanatory, it goes the long way to calculate the matricies in n^3 time complexity
+  This is the most self explanatory, it goes the long way to calculate the matricies in n^3 time complexity.
+It computes the results by iterating through rows of the first matrix and columns of the second.
+Now it is as simple as basic matrix multiplication but it does have a larger cost for larger matrices.

   ### Strassen
   This way cuts out one of the 8 operations making it slightly faster with an approximate n^2.806 time complexity